 Acorn is governed by a voluntary Board of nine Trustees, who are appointed by local territorial authorities and professional bodies.
 The trustees serve a maximum of eight years each on the Board.

-There are currently three paid staff members: the General Manager who works full-time, and the Donor and Community Engagement Manager and Office Administrator who both work part-time.
+There are currently three paid staff members: the General Manager who works full-time, the Donor and Community Engagement Manager and the Communicators and Events Coordinator who both work part-time.

 Acorn appoints an Investment Advisory Committee (comprising 2 trustees and other experts in the field), whose role it is to oversee both the investment policy and the performance of the Investment Manager.
 The Acorn Foundation SIP was updated in March 2018.